"Safeguarding is a high priority within the school and there is an established culture of keeping pupils safe"

 Emma Diamond - Education Welfare (Attendance)

-Katy Lancaster - Inclusion Support
+Katy Lancaster - Student Support

 As part of the Personal Development Learning programme at Applemore we teach our students to keep themselves safe, how to protect themselves from harm and how to take responsibility for their own and others’ safety.
 Some of the topics covered throughout the five year programme include sex and relationships education; drugs, smoking and alcohol; online safety; bullying and cyber bullying; risk taking; resilience; body image; managing stress and anxiety; positive and negative relationships; sexual exploitation and gaming addiction.